NNPDF/pineappl/docs/interpolation-grids.md

 ## What are interpolation grids?

-Interpolation grids store theoretical predictions that are not convoluted with PDFs yet.
-After the predictions have been generated once, the grids can be convoluted with arbitrary PDFs in a fraction of a second.
+Interpolation grids store theoretical predictions that are not convolved with PDFs yet.
+After the predictions have been generated once, the grids can be convolved with arbitrary PDFs in a fraction of a second.
 This is very advantageous for the following applications:

 - *PDF set dependence* of a prediction.
 Are the predictions with CT18, MSHT20